maier/nad/README.md

 ## Manual Install

 For convenience and flexibility, pre-built packages are available for selected platforms from [updates.circonus.net](http://updates.circonus.net/node-agent/packages/).
 These are self-contained *omnibus* packages built for the target OS.
-Packages contain the correct version of NodeJS, binaries for certain nad plugins, and applicable service configuration.
-These packages will install nad in `/opt/circonus` and configure and start NAD as a service.
+Packages contain the correct version of NodeJS, binaries for platform-specific plugins, and applicable service configuration.
+These packages will install NAD in `/opt/circonus` and configure and start NAD as a service.

 At the time of this writing, these are:

 * deb packages - Ubuntu: 14.04, 16.04
 * rpm packages - CentOS: EL6, EL7

-An up-to-date list of currently supported platforms is available from [COSI](https://onestep.circonus.com/) [in JSON format].
+An up-to-date list of currently supported platforms is available from [COSI](https://onestep.circonus.com/) (list returned in JSON).

 ## Source Install

 ### Build requirements

-* NodeJS v4.4.5+ must be installed and available as `node` on the PATH.
+* NodeJS v4.4.5+ must be installed, `node` and `npm` available in the PATH.
 * A basic development environment (compiler, GNU make, etc.) in order to build certain plugins.
 For OmniOS/FreeBSD/etc. you must install and use `gmake`.

 ### Basic `install` target

-A basic install from source will install NAD in `/opt/circonus`.
+A basic install from source installs NAD in `/opt/circonus`.

 #### For CentOS/Ubuntu: